About

-Given this importance of algebra, it’s crucial to recognize its relation to fractions knowledge.
+Given the importance of algebra, it’s crucial to recognize its relation to fraction knowledge.
 Research has begun to dive deeper into the connection between fractions and algebra knowledge, and our project hopes to expand on this body of research.

 Research Questions

-How are fractions and algebra knowledge related to one another?
+How are knowledge of fractions and algebra related to one another?

 Which aspects of algebra knowledge are related to which aspects of fractions knowledge and strategy use?

-To what extent do aspects of fractions knowledge predict students’ formal algebra performance?
+To what extent do aspects of fraction knowledge predict students’ performance in formal algebra?

-How do relations between fractions knowledge and algebra knowledge change from grade 7 to grade 9?
+How do relations between knowledge of fractions and knowledge of algebra change from grade 6 to grade 8?
 Is the association unidirectional or bidirectional?

 Do the various measures of fraction knowledge predict growth in measures of algebraic thinking?

-Do the various measures of algebraic thinking predict growth in measures of fractions knowledge?
+Do the various measures of algebraic thinking predict growth in measures of fraction knowledge?

 Project Design